 Through this program, we provide low-dose CT screening for people who:

 Our eligibility criteria and screening schedule are based on the results of the National Lung Screening Trial, which found that lung cancer deaths were decreased by 20 percent in people who had annual low-dose CT scans over two years.
-(1) Low-dose CT scans have about five times less radiation than conventional CT scans.
+(1) At MSK, we work to ensure that we are delivering the lowest CT radiation dose possible while still getting highly accurate scans.

 Initial Visit and Follow-Up Scans

 On the day of your first appointment, we will confirm that you are eligible for screening.
-This may be done either by providing documentation from your physician or by a brief visit with a nurse practitioner or physician.
-If you are eligible, we will perform a low-dose lung CT scan, which only takes a few minutes.
+If you are eligible, we will perform a low-dose lung CT scan, which will take less than five minutes.

 Scheduling Your Screening